mickeybeurskens/selenium-django-template/README.md

 A template to run tests based on the [Python Selenium](https://selenium-python.readthedocs.io/) end to end testing framework interface in Docker.
 Uses django as web framework.

+## Selenium
+Selenium depends on web drivers to interface with browsers.
+Make sure to install the [drivers](https://selenium-python.readthedocs.io/installation.html) of the web browsers you would like to use for testing.